jordijoangimenez/Getting-Started/pages/how-to-use.md

 ---
 layout: default
-title: How to use this documentation
+title: Using this documentation
 parent: Introduction
 nav_order: 2
 ---

 <img src="../assets/images/Banner_ReferenceTools.png" />

-# How to use the documentation
+# Using this documentation

 This documentation is organized in a hierarchical structure.
 The main topics are listed in the left sidebar.
 Each topic has subcategories, which are listed in the dropdown menu of the main topic.